cpuQ/kisu/README.md

 - add audio files to **button1/release** for button 1 **release** sounds
 - add audio files to **button2/press** for button 2 **press** sounds
 - add audio files to **button2/release** for button 2 **release** sounds
-- _you can put as many audio files as you want... or none!_
+- *you can put as many audio files as you want... or none!*
 3. select audio output
 4. press start button :3

+### todo
+- [ ] have a separate settings gui for more configuration options
+- [ ] proper audio device dropdown selection
+- [ ] bpm prediction based on taps
+- [ ] play release key if pressed for longer than X ms or X beats
+- [ ] play sounds every 4 taps (useful in streams maybe)

+*suggest any other feature requests in issues*

 # manual install
 > [!note]